Medical Marijuana FAQs

-Speak with your doctor and visit www.knowthefactsmmj.com to learn about qualifying conditions and to obtain information on applying for a Medical Marijuana Use Registry ID card.
+Speak with a qualified physician and visit https://knowthefactsmmj.com/ to learn about qualifying conditions and to obtain information on applying for a Medical Marijuana Use Registry ID card.
 The qualifying conditions for medical marijuana use include, but are not limited to, cancer, epilepsy, glaucoma, chronic pain, PTSD, and HIV/AIDS.

 The research is ongoing and inconclusive.
 The best course of action is to discuss risks with your qualified physician.

 Q What are the laws pertaining to medical marijuana?

 "Illegal marijuana" is marijuana that is used/obtained outside of Section 381.986, F.S., including marijuana that is not purchased from a licensed Medical Marijuana Treatment Center (MMTC) and marijuana that is used by individuals who are not qualified patients, etc. Marijuana remains illegal under federal law and in many states.
 You cannot transport marijuana in or out of Florida.